Bankruptcy PEI – Licensed Insolvency Trustees

 In fact, as it costs at least $1,800 to file bankruptcy, in reality, you must owe much more than $1,000 in order to make filing bankruptcy a sensible debt relief option.

-In order to go bankrupt, you must file bankruptcy through a Newfoundland insolvency trustee.
+In order to go bankrupt, you must file bankruptcy through a PEI insolvency trustee.
 All insolvency trustees are licensed by the federal government.

 You must schedule a free and confidential consultation to have a PEI bankruptcy expert assess your situation to determine if bankruptcy is right for you and your unique situation.